If you have poinsettias, keep them away from cold windows and place in sunlight. Fertilize with a houseplant fertilizer. See our Poinsettia page.

 Gardening Tasks by Month for Barrow, AK

-When temperatures are above freezing, water your plants deeply to prevent them from drying out.
+Keep watering your plants throughout the winter to prevent them from drying out.

 Check your lawn and plants for any problems and treat them when necessary.

 Avoid heavy mulching around the bases of trees and shrubs, as the mulch provides cover for small rodents.